d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 but what have we gained in exchange?
 In the model defined above, we do not achieve anything for our troubles!

-That's because our hidden units are just a linear function of the inputs and the outputs (pre-softmax) are just a linear function of the hidden units.
+That is because our hidden units are just a linear function of the inputs and the outputs (pre-softmax) are just a linear function of the hidden units.
 A linear function of a linear function is itself a linear function.
 That means that for any values of the weights,